frintjs/frint/packages/frint-react/README.md

 }
 ```

-## Multi-instance Widgets
+## Multi-instance Apps

 This is a use case where you have multiple instances of Region with the same name mounted in the DOM.
-And the widgets rendered in them should have their own independent scoped instances too.
+And the apps rendered in them should have their own independent scoped instances too.

 Think of a scenario where you have a TodoList, and you want a Region defined for each Todo item: